 To use IDOLName, you must configure a field that contains the name of the IDOL component in the XML events.
-For more information, see Create XML Events, on page 94.
+For more information, see Create XML Events, on page 100.

-Туре: String
+Type: String

 Default: None

 Required: No

 Configuration Section: [MyStatistic]

 Example: IDOLName=IDOL1

-See also: EventField, on page 107 Number, on the next page
+See also: EventField, on page 113

+Number, below